(9 customer reviews)

 Enfield No 1 MK 3 C Grade Rifles, Caliber .303 British

 We just received a new shipment of No 1 Mk 3 rifles from Ethiopia in C Grade Condition.
 This particular batch of Enfields have shortened stocks at the front.
 The foreend of the stocks are generally shortened around 6-14 inches, please take a look at the photos above to see some examples of the shortened wood front end of the rifles (similar to how some Enfields were “sporterized” post war by civilians).
 The barrels are NOT cut down on these rifles, so you could get new furniture and restore these rifles back to their former military configuration.
-The overall condition is generally fair, bores range from poor to good.
+The overall condition is generally poor to fair, bores range from poor to good.
 The rifles may have cracks in the hand guard, forearm, and may have small cracks in the buttstock and/or a factory stock repair.
-These rifles generally do not have a front handguard as it was removed when the wood foreend was shortened, they usually have a rear handguard but a few of the rifles in this batch are missing the rear handguard.
-The bolt will be functional in the gun, however the bolt may have a missing extractor, extractor spring, and/or firing pin captive screw.
-Additionally, there may be some minor pitting and/or surface corrosion, most can be removed using steel wool and oil.
+These rifles generally do not have a front handguard as it was removed when the wood foreend was shortened, they usually have a rear handguard but some of the rifles in this batch are missing the rear handguard.
+The front of the wood lower handguard may have large cracks and/or chunks missing.
+The sear spring may be frozen or broken.
+Additionally, there may be some pitting and/or surface corrosion, most can be removed using steel wool and oil.
 Please note that the rifles may be missing a small parts such as a sling swivel, ejector, safety lever, etc. At this time we do not offer any hand select options on C Grade rifles, they are sold as is.

 No Magazine included.